Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 Cost of Memory Care vs. Assisted Living

 In general, memory care facilities cost more than assisted living.
-The added costs are typically based on the level of services, amount of personnel, and staff training required.
+The added costs are typically based on the level of services, amount of personnel and staff training required.

 Assisted living and memory care costs vary by state and region.
 Prices are also not uniform between facilities.
-Differences in services, aesthetics, and other factors may all affect costs.
+Differences in services, aesthetics and other factors may all affect costs.

 In general, these ballpark figures for 2024 can give you a sense of the costs to expect:

 Medicare does not cover the cost of assisted living or memory care facilities.
-It will, however, cover medical expenses that are incurred, either on or off site.5 These include durable medical equipment, doctor’s visits, hospital stays, and specialty tests like MRIs.
+It will, however, cover medical expenses that are incurred, either on- or off-site.5 These include durable medical equipment, doctor’s visits, hospital stays and specialty tests like MRIs.
 Medications are covered under Medicare Part D.

 Medicaid coverage for memory care and assisted living varies by state.
 So do their eligibility requirements.
-In most cases, you’ll find that memory care is covered by Institutional Medicaid, if your loved one lives in a Medicaid-Certified Nursing Facility.
-Dedicated memory care facilities and memory care wings in assisted living are typically not covered under this type of plan.6 Medicaid offers Home and Community-Based Services waivers in many states that provide coverage for memory care in other types of facilities, including assisted living.
+Institutional Medicaid typically covers care in Medicaid-certified nursing homes.
+Dedicated memory care facilities and memory care wings in assisted living typically are not covered under this type of plan.6 Medicaid offers home and community-based services waivers that may help cover memory care in assisted living, depending on state policies.

 How to Find Memory Care Near Me

 If you’re looking for memory care, your personal and professional contacts may be a good place to start.
-Your parent’s medical team and other health care professionals can also be excellent resources for ideas.
+Your parent’s medical team and other health-care professionals can also be excellent resources for ideas.
 Our senior living directory can also help you find and compare options in your area.

 Written By: